DakobedBard/dsi-spark/miniquiz.md

 1. Go to this [link](http://spark.apache.org/downloads.html).

-2. Select `Pre-built for Hadoop 2.6` under `2.
-Choose a package type:`.
+2. Select `Pre-built for Hadoop 2.4` or earlier under `Choose a package type:`.

 3. Download the tar package for `spark-1.4.1-bin-hadoop1.tgz`.
 If you are not sure pick the latest version.